 An interdisciplinary course on topics that arise from any of the academic disciplines.
 Specific topics may include culture, art, identity, sociobiology, and literature, among others.
 Divisions can elect to offer major and/or general education elective credit for a given seminar when appropriate, by submission to the General Education Committee.
-0.5 c.u.

 This course may be repeated for credit as topics change.

-HON 499 HONORS SEMINAR\
+HON 499 HONORS SEMINAR